TylerHillery/100-days-of-code/log.md

 git merge branch #merge branch.
-Use --squash flag to put all commits into one. git remote add origin #Connect local repo to remote repo git push origin branch #push changes to remote repo
+Use --squash flag to put all commits into one. git remote add origin #Connect local repo to remote repo git push origin branch #push changes to remote repo git branch -d branch #delete branch
 ```
-Writing markdown files in vs code nice because I have the [Code Spell Checker](https://github.com/streetsidesoftware/vscode-spell-checker) extension installed to help with typos.
+Writing markdown files in vs code is nice because I have the [Code Spell Checker](https://github.com/streetsidesoftware/vscode-spell-checker) extension installed to help with typos.
 Also if you hit ```Ctrl+Shift+V``` in vs code you can preview your markdown file.
 I like to split screen the preview file with the raw file so I can watch my changes be rendered in real time.

 **Git Resources**
 - [Git it?
 How to use Git and Github by Fireship](https://www.youtube.com/watch?v=HkdAHXoRtos)